lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

-Agent panes veto a rebuild on metadata alone, not on whether a process is up. herdr persists `agent_session` refs so it can resume claude conversations, and a pane waiting to be resumed looks exactly like an idle shell — rebuilding it would throw the conversation away.
+Agent panes veto a rebuild on metadata alone, not on whether a process is up. herdr persists `agent_session` refs so it can resume claude conversations, and a pane waiting to be resumed looks exactly like an idle shell.
+Rebuilding it would throw the conversation away.
 A pane with no saved session is just an idle shell, so rehydrate starts `claude` there fresh.